Another AWS Outage: Six Questions You’re Likely to Get From Your Boss

 First things first, what the heck happened?

-The most recent outages were caused by two power-related incidents within weeks of each other that both took out parts of AWS’s US-East-1 region.
+The most recent AWS outage was caused by two power-related incidents within weeks of each other that both took out parts of AWS’s US-East-1 region.

 As US-East-1 is the original AWS region a lot of stuff was deployed here and never moved to one of the newer ones.
 So any problem with it impacts a lot of services.